South America’s Most Popular Non-Olympic Sports

 Although officially recognised as an Olympic sport from 1900 to 1936, Polo has yet to re-establish itself amongst the Olympic contingent.
 Polo still remains one of the most popular sports to be played across Argentina.
 On realisation of the ideal climate and abundance of flat land, British railway engineers originally introduced the sport in the later part of the 19th century, gradually working its way across the country in tandem with the growing rail network.

 Today Argentina’s Polo is amongst the best in the world, with the majority of the world’s top-ranked players originating here.
 In fact no Polo event draws in more followers than the Polo Open Argentine Tournament (considered the World Championship of the Polo world).
 For the majority of western countries, polo is largely considered a luxurious sport, played on well-kept and polished lawns.
-However across Argentina the sport is played wherever possible on virtually any type of terrain in one form or another.
+However across Argentina the sport is played wherever possible on virtually any type of terrain in one form or another. in Argentina, polo is actually more popular than traditional horse racing!
 In fact for travellers wanting more than just the spectating experience, there are a host of stables more than happy to introduce people of any skill level to the sport!

 The Chilean Rodeo